-REGOs can only exist if a MegaWatt of renewable energy has already been generated.
-REGOs might not be as traceable as other methods, or foster new renewable generation in the same way, but behind every REGO, clean, green energy has been generated in the same amount to power people’s homes.
+REGOs can only exist if a megawatt of renewable energy has already been generated.
+REGOs might not have such a direct source, but behind every REGO, clean, green energy has been generated in the same amount to power people’s homes.

-Currently REGOs the cheapest, most reliable, and most common way of ensuring 100% renewable energy.
+Currently REGOs are the most reliable way of ensuring 100% renewable energy.
 We believe they're are a good first step in the journey to 100% green energy, getting people used the idea that you can go green without breaking the bank.

 We’ve already made inroads into this through our main backer, Octopus Group.
 OG is the UK’s biggest investor in onshore large-scale solar (meaning generation sites not at sea, and not on house roofs).
 They have over 150 sites across the UK, mainly comprised of solar farms.
 Though Octopus Energy don’t directly own those sites, these solar farms are central to our relationship with Octopus Group.